avsmith15/fulton-server-example/readme.md

 # Fulton Server Example

-This is an example to show you how to use Fulton Server.
+This is an example on how to use [Fulton-Server](https://github.com/swarmnyc/fulton/tree/master/fulton-server).
 It has a related [tutorial](https://swarmnyc.gitbooks.io/fulton/content/server/get-start.html).
 You can read the tutorial to get more detailed information.

 ## Get Started
 There are three ways to run this project.